 Your service is worth $100.
 You slash the price by 50% to satisfy Groupon’s discerningly frugal audience.
 You stand to earn $50, but Groupon takes 50% of that, leaving you with $25.

 Yes, it’s a harsh pill that you only make 25% of your normal retail price, but Groupon should be looked at as a marketing strategy, particularly a loss leader.
 Loss leaders get the customers in the door.
 Your challenge is upselling the customer in the short term and developing a relationship in the long term.

 Another channel like Bing may give you more bang for your buck.
-Click here to request a $50 Bing coupon and start advertising your business on Bing.
+Click here to request a $100 Bing ad credit when you spend $25 and start advertising your business on Bing.

 Are there good alternatives to Groupon?

 Yes.
 Providing online coupons through sites like Coupons.com and LocalSaver can be a good alternative.
 LocalSaver even providea a performance guarantee!
 Shoppers will take 60 actions related to your business per month when you sign up for their premium coupon service!
 Free 1- Month Trial Of LocalSaver Premium.